 Register either as an individual or on a team.
 Registration will also be available at packet pick-up and on race day.
-Register before March 9th to guarantee your t-shirt size choice.
+Register by March 11th to guarantee your t-shirt size choice.
 Long sleeved adult t-shirts and short sleeve youth tshirts this year.
 Registration fee increases $5 on day of race.

 Race day schedule Saturday, March 24, 2018

 6:45 am - Registration opens (packet pickup and same day registration)

 7:15am - Team Photos at the colon- Costumes and props welcomed and encouraged.

 7:45am - Same Day Registration/Packet pick up closes